 Mapro foods located in Panchgani is a well known producer of jams, jellies and crushes.

-Macro Orange Crush has a very high amount of sugar in it at 72 gm per 100 ml pack which is extremely high, even if we account for the dilution with water before drinking it.
+Mapro Pinacolada Squash has a very high amount of sugar at 75 gm per 100 ml pack.
+The high sugar can contribute to obesity and lifestyle disease even if we take into account the dilution with water before drinking it.

 foodnetindia safety rating: 2 (On a scale of 1 to 10 from very unsafe to very safe)